Alowis/TrendAnalysis/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Code and for “Climatic and socioeconomic drivers of changing hydrological extremes in Europe”
+# Codes of “Climatic and socioeconomic drivers of changing hydrological extremes in Europe”

 <!-- badges: start -->
 <!-- badges: end -->